 Should surgeons use Mohs Surgery to treat all skin cancers?
 The answer to this question is no. Mohs surgery is used to treat mostly basal cell carcinomas and squamous cell carcinomas on cosmetically sensitive areas such as the face, head, neck and ears, or for those that have recurred after a previous treatment.
-Dr. Papadopoulos or Dr. Kim at MetroDerm, P.C. in Atlanta, also will sometimes utilize a modified version of Mohs surgery to treat thin melanomas in cosmetically sensitive areas.
+Dr. Papadopoulos or Dr. Kim at MetroDerm also will sometimes use a modified version of Mohs surgery to treat thin melanomas in cosmetically sensitive areas.

 Mohs surgery has the highest cure rate.
 It is appropriate for most skin cancers and especially suitable for skin cancer that:

 - Is in an area where it is important to preserve healthy tissue for maximum functional and cosmetic result

 - Was treated previously and has come back

 - Is of an aggressive subtype (i.e., sclerosing or infiltrating basal cell carcinoma)